I am a computer scientist in the systems area, currently working as an

 MIT LCS (now MIT CSAIL),

-I worked on a variety of projects, including computational resource
+I conducted research on computational resource

 management, multithreaded computer architectures, and parallel and